TshimbiluniRSA/CMPG-323-Overview-33574359/README.md

 **Repository Overview**

 Welcome to the CMPG323 Project Overview repository!
-This serves as your guide to understanding the structure, workflow, and best practices for managing projects within this repository.
+This serves as my guide to understanding the structure, workflow, and best practices for managing projects within this repository.
 Here, I will outline the requirements, features, and functionalities that ensure effective collaboration, version control, and security throughout the development process.

 **1. Repository Purpose**